jonniedarko/park-it/README.md

 1. **Adding a New Session**: Clicking the 'Add' button opens the `NewSessionDialog` where users can input new session details.
 The `addRecord` function then processes this data.

-2. **Editing an Existing Session**: Sessions can be directly edited in the DataGrid.
-The `handleRowEditStop` and `processRowUpdate` functions manage these edits.

-3. **Completing a Session**: An 'End Session' button appears next to active sessions.
+2. **Completing a Session**: An 'End Session' button appears next to active sessions.
 Clicking this button triggers `handleCompleteSessionClick`, which updates the session status.

 #### User Feedback